 That appears to be a 1949 Ford at right, but this picture was taken later, due to the presence of advertising frames on the side of the streetcar.
 (Railway Negative Exchange Photo)

 St. Louis-built PCC 4056, signed for route 4 – Cottage Grove, has just crossed the Chicago River.
 While the iconic Wrigley Building and Tribune Tower are at rear, the Sun-Times building (1958) had not yet been built when this picture was taken.
 Note a Chicago Motor Coach bus at rear.
 CTA purchased Motor Coach’s assets as of October 1, 1952, probably not too long after this picture was taken.
+In the 1950s, some Cottage Grove cars (usually signed as Route 38) went north of the river and terminated at Grand and Navy Pier.
 (Railway Negative Exchange Photo)

 PCC service on Cottage Grove was mainly provided by prewar PCCs in the early 1950s, but here is postwar car 7044, which has been converted to one-man.
 (And we do mean “man,” since CTA did not hire any female operators until 1974.)
 Here, we are at Cottage Grove and 115th, the south end of the Cottage Grove line on route 4.
 The car is using route 38 as a sign although PCCs never ran there.
 The reason is the northern terminus of route 4 was changed, and this roll sign had the correct end point.
 7044 was delivered on April 29, 1947 and was scrapped on January 16, 1957, a service life just short of 10 years.
 (Railway Negative Exchange Photo)